-Many companion plants love marigolds and rosemary plant is also one of those plants.
-Rosemary and marigolds are known for their insect repellant properties which makes them a natural companion to have planted around vegetable gardens or in large containers around decks and patios.
+Many companion plants love marigolds and the rosemary plant is also one of those plants.
+Rosemary and marigolds are known for their insect repellant properties which makes them a natural companion to have planted around vegetable gardens or in large containers around decks and patios..

 Marigolds add a splash of color to your garden.
 You can plant them in between the rosemary or flank the ends with marigold.
 The only plants you shouldn’t plant near marigolds are brassicas and beans.

 Rosemary is one of the few plants that can be grown into an evergreen hedge which makes it a great companion plant for cauliflower.
 Any plant in the cabbage family can benefit from having rosemary as a companion plant.
 Rosemary in close proximity with cauliflower will prevent the larvae from eating moths.

 Onion makes a great companion to rosemary as both of them will benefit from it.
 Rosemary wards off insects with its scent while onions keep bugs away.
 It is even said to improve the taste of rosemary whether planted or eaten together.